johnwarden/httperror/README.md

 [PanicMiddleware](https://pkg.go.dev/github.com/johnwarden/httperror#PanicMiddleware)
 and [XPanicMiddleware](https://pkg.go.dev/github.com/johnwarden/httperror#XPanicMiddleware)
-are simple middleware functions that recover from panics and returns them as errors.
+are simple middleware functions that recover from panics and return them as errors.
 Treating panics the same as other errors ensures users are served an appropriate 500 error response (instead of an empty response), and middleware appropriately inspects and log errors.
 A variant of this rather